Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Consider your service area

-With that in mind, it pays to either keep your service area small or charge more for jobs that are further afield.
+With that in mind, it pays to either keep your service area small or charge more for further afield jobs.

 Join Checkatrade!

-There are over 2 million homeowners looking for trades like pest controllers in the UK on Checkatrade every year.
+In 2023 alone, there were around 195,000 homeowners looking for pest controllers in the UK on Checkatrade**.
 By becoming a member, you can make sure you’re one of the businesses that they find.

 Thousands of homeowners look for pest controllers on Checkatrade